 Hey, did you find this post informative?
 Save it for later on Pinterest!

-Disclaimer: We received a complimentary Audio Tour and Český Krumlov Card, as well as complementary Eurail passes during our trip.
+Disclaimer: We received a complimentary Audio Tour and Český Krumlov Card, as well as complimentary Eurail passes during our trip.
 All opinions, historical references, inaccurate art history facts, or jokes in poor taste are 100% our own and nobody else’s fault.

 Printable Packing List for Europe in Winter!